 Kurz, T. (2001).
 The Science of Sports Training.
 Vermont, USA: Stadion Publishing Company.

 Everyone involved in the fitness industry assigns words like load, intensity, maximal, submaximal, volume, etc. slightly different meanings.
 I prefer to think of the training load as a subjective measure of the combined training intensities and volumes used during any given cycle.
 If a client is motivated to do so, tracking a metric like heart rate variability upon waking can also provide a guide for optimizing the training load.

 Obviously no one coach can work with every population.
 Those with highly specialized medical or other needs should seek out a specialist.
 I am also referring very deliberately to strength and conditioning training and not the skill training needed to compete in any particular sport.

 For example, a series of bodyweight squats provides us with information about a client’s ability to safely perform barbell squats.

 Determining specific causality in strength in conditioning training is often impossible due to the number of confounding factors and the limited sample size available.
 Additionally, there is the issue that everything works up to a point.
-Beyond that point, high level college athletes and professional athletes, the number of measurements that any one gym or trainer can take becomes miniscule.
+Beyond that point, high-level college athletes and professional athletes, the number of measurements that any one gym or trainer can take become minuscule.